 | Revenue share | 20% – Self-serve subscription | 10% – Enterprise first year ACV |

-Note: The revenue share is an amazing benefit.
-You receive a revenue share on site plans for the first 12 months of each subscription.
+Note: The revenue share matters.
+Partners receive a revenue share on site plans for the first 12 months of each subscription, which compounds across an active client book.